azza0001/loukie/index.md

 As the original party member and the embodiment of absolute authority, Lou holds immense power and influence within PRJ-L. Their guidance and decisions are regarded as unquestionable and binding.
 Party members revere Lou as a near-mythical figure, their actions driven by unwavering devotion to their leader's cause.

-Under the cover of Operation-0001, Project-Lou (PRJ-L) aims to expand its influence and maintain control over key sectors of society, advancing their party's goals through any means necessary.
-The absolute loyalty and dedication of its members make PRJ-L a formidable force, capable of achieving its objectives with unwavering determination.

 [Operation-0001](./another-page.html).